bparanj/crystal/electronics/experiments/queue/diode-peak.md

 The paradox of a diode peak detector arises from the conflict between the ideal behavior of the circuit and the practical limitations of real components, particularly the voltage source and the diode.
-Here’s the detailed explanation:

 ### The Paradox: Voltage Source and Load Mismatch